simon-benigeri/calendar-bot/README.md

 GOOGLE_API_KEY=<API_KEY>
 ```

-### 2. Google Calendar data access
+### 3. Google Calendar data access
 The chatbot answers questions about your own personal Google Calendar.
 This demo focuses on the conversational functionalities, not integration with other services.
 If you wish to use your own personal calendar data, you can need Google Calendar API access.
-You can also use the sample calendar data in `sample_calendar.json`.
+If you are running the demo code, use the sample calendar data in `sample_calendar.json`.

+#### Sample calendar data:
+The file `sample_calendar.json` contains a calendar that you can use to test the chatbot.
+This file contains personal data and will be provided with the demo code.

 #### Google Calendar API access instructions:
 1. Go to https://cloud.google.com/endpoints/docs/openapi/enable-api#console (make sure you are logged in) and click on `Go to APIs & Services1